CJNE/ha-myenergi/README.md

 ## HACS Installation

-1. Add this repository to "Custom repositories"
-2. Add and search for myenergi in HACS
+1. Search for myenergi in HACS
-3. Install
+2. Install

 ## Manual Installation